 More types of loops

 Later on in the tutorial, you will also learn about Python list comprehensions.
 A list comprehension is a powerful construct in Python that we can use to create a list based on an existing list.
-If you’re new to programming, you should learn about other essentials first, though.
-On the other hand, if you are an experienced coder in other languages, you might already want to read our article on list comprehensions.
+If you’re new to programming, you should learn about other essentials first, though and I suggest you continue with the following section.